 At the beginning of this account I said that this campaign appears to be one of those that could be considered pointless.
 Despite their previous victories, despite the occupation of Alkmaar and most of North Holland, the defeat at Castricum prompted Frederick to make the decision to retreat to his original bridgehead, thus losing all the territory gained since September.
 Within a few weeks a lot of men had lost their lives for what looks like nothing, and Frederick, short of supplies, with bad weather making replenishment by sea unreliable, was suing for peace.
 It looks clearly like a futile adventure.
 However, there were two positive outcomes.
 One was that the capture of the Dutch fleet meant that the Batavian Government had lost over a third of their ships, much reducing its effectiveness as a threat to Britain and its navy.
 The second was that the logistical problems that had befallen him led Frederick, as Commander-in-Chief of the British Army, to instigate reforms within that institution that were aimed at improving its efficiency, including the creation of Sandhurst for officer training in 1801.
 His exploits as commander also gave us a nursery rhyme - "The Grand Old Duke of York".

-All a bit too late for Philip Bainbrigge, although his line lived on through his seven children, two of whom, John and Philip, attained the rank of Lieutenant-General.
+All a bit too late for Philip Bainbrigge, although his line lived on through his seven children, two of whom, John and Philip, attained the rank of Lieutenant-General (a tablet to Philip's son Edward, who died at Sebastopol, is also in St. Oswald's).
 The wife of Julian Fellowes, of Gosford Park and Downton Abbey (and, of course, Monarch of the Glen) fame, is our Philip’s 4 x great-granddaughter.
 Ironically, in the television version of 'Sharpe's Regiment' Fellows plays the part of The Prince Regent, brother of that Duke of York who had sent his wife's ancestor to his death.